XP-Tekurai99/XP-Tekurai99/README.md

 ## Software Engineer

-- Learning about: applications of AI in healthcare,
+- Learning about: applications of AI in healthcare
 - I’m looking to collaborate on machine learning projects
 - General interests: Simulations, Cybernetics, Robotics, Artificial Intelligence, Blockchains, Ancient History, and Futurology